 Boston Properties, Inc. (the "Company"), a Delaware corporation, is a self-administered and self-managed real estate investment trust ("REIT").
-Boston Properties, Inc. is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at December 31, 2002, owned an approximate 76.3% (75.0% at December 31, 2001) general and limited partnership interest in the Operating Partnership.
-Partnership interests in the Operating Partnership are denominated as "common units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units").
-All references to OP Units of DP Units of partnership interest in the Operating Partnership interes
+Boston Properties, Inc. is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at December 31, 2002, owned an approximate 76.3% (75.0% at December 31, 2001) general and limited partnership interest in the Operating Partnership are denominated as "common units of partnership interest" (also referred to as "OP Units") or "preferred units of partnership interest" (also referred to as "Preferred to as "Preferred to as "Preferred Units of partnership are denominated as "common units of partnership interest" (also referred to as "Preferred to as "Preferred to as "Preferred Units").
+All references to OP Units of partnership interest in the Operating Partnership interest in (also referred to as "Preferred Units to partnership interest" (also referred to as "Preferred to as "Preferred Units of partnership interest" (also referred to as "Preferred Units of partnership interest" (also referred to as "Preferred to as "Preferred Units").
+All references to OP Units and Preferred Units to particular holders that may restrict such right for a period of time, generally one year from issuance).
+Upon presentation of an OP Unit for redemption, the Operating Partnership must redeem such OP Unit for cash equal to the then value of a share of common stock of the Company ("Common Stock"), except that the Company may, at its election, in lieu of a cash redemption, acquire such OP Unit for one share of Common Stock.
+Because the number of Shares of Common Stock outstanding at all times equals the number of OP Units that the Company owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit equals the quarterly dividend that may be paid to the holder of a share of Common Stock.
+Each series of Preferred Units bears a distribution that is set in accord